Maps of toric varieties in Cox coordinates: Descriptions of maps

-The crucial claim of this article is that complete descriptions always exist and that they have the properties listed in \S\ref{sect:Motivating_example}.
+The main claim of this article is that complete descriptions always exist and that they have the properties listed in \S\ref{sect:Motivating_example}.
 We establish the properties later in Section~\ref{sect:properties_of_descriptions}.
 First we prove the existence.

 Let $\Phi$ be a description of a rational map of toric varieties $\varphi\colon X \dashrightarrow Y$.
 If $Y$ is a projective space and $\Phi$ is single-valued, then the procedure for computing a complete description of $\Phi$ is well known: first clear the denominators in the sequence $\fromto{\Phi^* y_1}{\Phi^*y_n}$ and then divide through by the GCD of the resulting polynomials.
 The proof of our existence theorem imitates this.